unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/Shader.md

 |  Off  |  Disables culling - all faces are drawn.
 Used for special effects. |

 ## Auto Render Queue
-When enabled, rendering order is determined by system automatically.
+When enabled, system automatically determines rendering order.

 ### Render Queue
 Rendering order in the scene.